kunstmusik/blue-manual/docs/users/reference/soundObjects/pianoRoll.md

 octave of its editor.
 The generated notes can output values as either frequency or PCH notation (octave.scaleDegree).
-But don\'t worry, if you\'re not interested in alternate tunings, the PianoRoll is set by default to use 12-TET tuning, the \"standard\" tuning system in use today.
+But don\'t worry, if you\'re not interested in alternate tunings, the PianoRoll is set by default to use 12-TET tuning, the "standard" tuning system in use today.

 The PianoRoll uses Note Template strings as a way to maintain